tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## Git Bash ##

-Master current of 6/18/16 builds has modified setenv.sh file such that it is now possible to use git bash to run using *nix based files.
+Git Bash in Windows now supports *nix based running.
+This was accomplished by removing undocumented logback setting `file:` from logback.configurationFile.

 ## Maven Central Distribution ##

 Maven central distribution is primarily for users building tomcat distributions.
+We are still working on this feature.

 For developers to release, source jar and zip need deleted on distribution before release can proceed.